 Friday Add-On (6:15am-1:00pm)

-New this year, you can add a Friday morning photowalk in the Loop to the workshop for an extra $250.
+You can add a Friday morning photowalk in the Loop to the workshop for an extra $250.
 We’ll begin with sunrise at the Adler Planetarium to photograph the skyline.
-After breakfast, we’ll explore the Loop and its architecture:
+After breakfast, we’ll explore the Loop and its architecture, including:

 - Calder’s Flamingo